The 19 Best Online Bachelor’s in Public Relations Programs

 Each of Regent University’s accelerated online classes last about eight weeks, with asynchronous online courses allowing students to balance school, work, and family responsibilities.
 Most students have prior college credits that accelerate their degree completion, and students may qualify to have most general education courses waived if they earned an associate degree from an accredited community college.
 Regent University does require all students to take Making of a Christian Leader and Making of a Christian Mind, classes that play an integral part of the university’s mission to provide a biblical education with a global context.
 The school maintains articulation agreements with many institutions in the region and offers credit for military training, entrance level examinations, and work or life experiences.

 Regent University, a private Christian evangelical university in Virginia Beach, serves more than 10,000 students across undergraduate and graduate programs, with the average age of part-time undergraduate students at 37 years old.
 Faculty designed the 128 online programs to accommodate the flexible education needs of working students.
-Regent University is regionally accredited by the Southern Association of Colleges and Schools.

 Mid-America Christian University utilizes an issues-based curriculum to engage students in problem-solving and critical thinking activities throughout the bachelor’s in public relations curriculum.
 A concentration of the communication, media, and ethics undergraduate degree, classes allow students to develop client management skills and understand social influence and audience persuasion.
 The 42 hours of major requirements include a capstone experience that allows students to implement a public relations campaign and measure its effectiveness.
 The accelerated format offers five- or ten-week terms with asynchronous class scheduling.